Arnold Wolfers: Academic career in Germany

-Wolfers, like other German academics, witnessed first-hand the demise of the Weimar Republic and the rise to power of the Nazi Party.Korenblat, "A School for the Republic?", p.
-413. While some of the academics perceived immediately the reality of the Nazis, Wolfers, along with Jaeckh, did not.
+Wolfers, like other German academics, witnessed first-hand the demise of the Weimar Republic and the rise to power of the Nazi Party.
+While some of the academics perceived immediately the reality of the Nazis, Wolfers, along with Jaeckh, did not.
 Wolfers had a belief in the great man theory, extended to the role of great nations, and was drawn to the notion of spectacular actions in international relations; as such he found some Nazi rhetoric appealing.
 In this manner Wolfers tended to be in agreement with some of the foreign policy objectives of the Nazi regime, especially in the East, thinking that those objectives could play a part in restoring the European balance of power.
 As for other aspects of the Nazis, Wolfers failed to comprehend the amount of racism and authoritarianism essential to Nazi ideology.
 In a November 1932 article in the journal International Affairs, Wolfers prophesied that "Hitler, with all his anti-democratic tendencies, is caught by the fact that he leads a mass movement...
 He may therefore become, against his own original programme, a force making for democracy. ...
 The further we go, the more this character of his movement as a safeguard against social reaction is likely to come to the fore."

 Hitler seized control in the Machtergreifung in January 1933.
 At some point, Wolfers, a "half-Jew" (Halbjude) in the language of the Third Reich, was classified as "undesirable" (unerwünscht) by the new regime.
 In late April 1933, Wolfers was offered a position as a visiting professor of international relations at Yale University, and in late May, the appointment was publicly announced by Yale, with Wolfers being assigned to Yale's graduate school, where he was to lecture on world economics and European governments.
 Also in May, Wolfers served as general rapporteur to that year's International Studies Conference in London.